markandre13/toad.js/docs/README.md

 * Support for table and tree views is in active development.

-* Support for Routing, Undo/Redo, Dialogs, etc. is on the roadmap.
+* Support for Routing, Undo/Redo, Dialogs, Copy'n Paste, Drag'n Drop, etc. is on the roadmap.

 Please see the <a href="https://markandre13.github.io/toad-demo/">introduction</a> for further information.